The ALS & Neuromuscular Center

 - Innovative therapies as part of clinical trials approved by the Food and Drug Administration, including promising new drugs

-At the UC Irvine Health ALS & Neuromuscular Center, our highly skilled staff includes physician researchers, many of whom have multiple board certifications in neurology, neuromuscular disease and electrodiagnostic medicine.
+At the UCI Health ALS & Neuromuscular Center, our highly skilled staff includes physician researchers, many of whom have multiple board certifications in neurology, neuromuscular disease and electrodiagnostic medicine.

 We are located at UC Irvine Medical Center’s Manchester Pavilion, 200 S. Manchester Ave., Suite 110, Orange, CA 92868.